-When we asked people what the Antarctic makes them think of, ‘climate change’ was one of the most common answers around the world.
+When I asked people what the Antarctic makes them think of, ‘climate change’ was one of the most common answers around the world.

 If you Google news about the Antarctic it’s easy to see why – terrifying headlines warn about icebergs the size of Luxembourg breaking off, accompanied by slow-mo videos of ice crashing down into the ocean.
 But there’s more to this story than meets the eye.

 To truly understand what climate change means for the Antarctic, we have to look at the Antarctic’s tallest glaciers and its deepest waters.

 The Antarctic is also an important barometer for how climate change is impacting our planet.
 Scientists can read Antarctic ice cores like a record going back for hundreds of thousands of years, comparing levels of carbon dioxide in atmosphere from the past 800,000 years with today’s measurements.
 This sends us the important warning that carbon dioxide levels are higher now than they’ve ever been.

 As a result, parts of the Antarctic are warming three times as fast as other parts of our planet.
 Scientists recently recorded its warmest day ever – a distinctly not-freezing 17.5°C.

 Changing ocean temperatures are also important, because they warm the massive Antarctic glaciers from below, making them less stable.
 Glaciers form on the Antarctic landmass as snowfall compresses into ice over time, and they flow under their own weight towards the ocean – like a very slow river.
 But as these glaciers feel the heat of a warmer ocean underneath them, they speed up their slow march to the coast, causing big chunks of ice to break off into the sea as icebergs at a faster speed.